-It is expected that tasks are designed with reference to the skills referenced in the Expected end of age-phase outcomes/Ways of Knowing, to give children opportunities to display and build these skills.
-Throughout a unit, there should be opportunities to develop skills in all areas and reflect on an open enquiry Sequencing being able to describe and explain meaning, making links between sources, beliefs, worship and life.
+The expected end of age-phase outcomes further break down the skills which we will develop in each area.
+For Understanding, this begins with being able to name, remember, recall and retell, before being able to describe and use specialist vocabulary, with the aim of being able to describe and explain meaning, making links between sources, beliefs, worship and life.
 Discerning seeks to build children's ability to ask and respond to questions, and make comparisons, aiming to develop their ability to find meaning and purpose in religious texts and understanding of their and others' beliefs and values.
 The aim is for children to be able to arrive at justified conclusions, recognising complexity with reference to different interpretations and historical context.
 Responding means being able to talk about feelings and experiences, critically reflecting and responding with integrity to personal conclusions about questions of value and meaning.
 Religious education will be taught discretely and developmentally.
 It will include the deepening of knowledge and understanding of key theological ideas and their application to life.
 These key ideas are revisited in greater depth each year.
 Sacramental knowledge progresses from Baptism in Early Years and Key Stage 1, to Confirmation, Marriage and Ordination in Key Stage 2.
-We have a firm belief that every child can achieve and that they are entitled to the same knowledge and cultural capital, whatever their background or starting point.
+Addressing Social We have a firm belief that every child can achieve and that they are entitled to the same knowledge and cultural capital, whatever their background or starting point.
 As such, we adopt a mastery approach to all of the teacher, having high expectations of all children and scaffolding those with lower starting points to be able to access and achieve these.
+Disadvantage

 The school is a faith school and serves the local Catholic community.
 We are aware that we have children in our school from different faiths and backgrounds, and that we have a duty to ensure all children are brought up with knowledge and understanding of other cultures and faiths.
 As such, children are introduced to other world faiths and other Christian denominations, including trips to local places of worship.

-Promoting Discussion

-and Understanding

-Knowing More and Remembering More

-Teacher Assessment topics seek to make links between the church's teaching, community of faith and Church, celebration in ritual and Sacraments and way of life and Christian Living.
-This is achieved through pupils being given regular opportunities to explore and discuss theological and philosophical questions at an age-appropriate level, and to promote knowledge, awareness and tolerance of other Teachers use their strong knowledge of the progression in the Expected end of age-phase outcomes/Ways of Knowing in order to ask questions which lead children to develop the skills we intend to promote.
+Promoting Discussion and Understanding As a school, we use the themes of the RED to ensure the children have the skills needed to achieve as they progress through school.
+The themes remain the same for each year, with skills being built from year to year.
+We explore the themes of Church, Sacrament and Christian Living, looking in greater depth each year.
+Each term's topics seek to make links between the church's teaching, community of faith and Church, celebration in ritual and Sacraments and way of life and Christian Living.
+This is achieved through pupils being given regular opportunities to explore and discuss theological and philosophical questions at an age-appropriate level, and to promote knowledge, awareness and tolerance of other faiths.
+Teachers use their strong knowledge of the progression in the Expected end of age-phase outcomes/Ways of Knowing in order to ask questions which lead children to develop the skills we intend to promote.